wepsim/wepsim/README.md

 3. In the simulator workspace you can execute step by step and analyze the state of the components.
 It is possible to work both, at assembly level or at microcode level:
    ![screen:simulation1](https://raw.githubusercontent.com/acaldero/wepsim/master/images/welcome/simulation_xinstruction.gif)

-#### A.2) Typical workflow to modify an existing example or build your own experiment
+### B) Typical workflow to modify an existing example or build your own experiment

 1. First, we need to load WepSIM in your web browser.
 Then you should go to the microcode editor workspace:
    ![screen:firmware1](https://raw.githubusercontent.com/acaldero/wepsim/master/images/simulator/firmware001.jpg)